microsoft/playwright/docs-src/api-body.md

 are resolved relative to the [current working directory](https://nodejs.org/api/process.html#process_process_cwd).
 For empty array, clears the selected files.

+### param: Frame.setInputFiles.selector = %%-input-selector-%%
+### param: Frame.setInputFiles.files = %%-input-files-%%
+### option: Frame.setInputFiles.noWaitAfter = %%-input-no-wait-after-%%
+### option: Frame.setInputFiles.timeout = %%-input-timeout-%%

-#### method Frame.tap
+## method: Frame.tap
-- %%-input-selector-%%
-- `options` <[Object]>
-  - %%-input-position-%%
-  - %%-input-modifiers-%%
-  - %%-input-no-wait-after-%%
-  - %%-input-force-%%
-  - %%-input-timeout-%%
 - returns: <[Promise]> Promise that resolves when the element matching `selector` is successfully tapped.

 This method taps an element matching `selector` by performing the following steps:
 1. Find an element match matching `selector`.
 If there is none, wait until a matching element is attached to the DOM.
 1. Wait for [actionability](./actionability.md) checks on the matched element, unless `force` option is set.
 If the element is detached during the checks, the whole action is retried.
 1. Scroll the element into view if needed.
 1. Use [page.touchscreen](#pagetouchscreen#pagetouchscreen) to tap the center of the element, or the specified `position`.
 1. Wait for initiated navigations to either succeed or fail, unless `noWaitAfter` option is set.

 When all steps combined have not finished during the specified `timeout`, this method rejects with a [TimeoutError].